 When comparing the relative abundance of phyla, an evident trend is that less sheet washing results in greater variation in the abundance of phyla when comparing females and males.
-This trend is specifically apparent in Actinobacteriota and Firmicutes, where the difference in relative abundance between males and females is more pronounced in low sheet washing frequency compared to high sheet washing frequency samples (Figure 2).
+This trend is specifically apparent in Actinobacteriota and Firmicutes, where the difference in relative abundance between males and females is more pronounced in low sheet washing frequency compared to high sheet washing frequency samples (Figure 2B, Figure 2C).
 Previous literature suggests a decades-long decline in microbial diversity and ancestral microbes within the human population due to an increase in hygiene practices, which could explain the reduction in variation of relative abundance of phyla between sexes in high sheet washing frequency compared to low sheet washing frequency samples (38).
 Taxa bar plot analysis also suggests that while the dominant phyla present are shared among the various conditions, some phyla are unique.
-Such phyla include Verrucomicrobiota, which is only observed in female low sheet washing frequency samples (Figure 2).
+Such phyla include Verrucomicrobiota, which is only observed in female low sheet washing frequency samples (Figure 2A).
 These findings are consistent with the literature which states that females have a higher abundance of Verrucomicrobia in the gut microbiome compared to males (39).
 The lack of Verrucomicrobiota in high sheet washing frequency samples supports the trend that low sheet washing frequency results in higher microbial variation due to decreased hygiene practice.
 Additionally, taxa bar plot analysis identifies the dominant genera constituting the population of each phylum.
-Corynebacterium has a higher relative abundance in males than females in both high and low sheet washing frequency.
-Additionally, females have a higher relative abundance of Lactobacillaceae than males at low sheet washing frequency, which then becomes more similar as the frequency increases, supporting the previously mentioned trend of high sheet washing frequency correlating to less variation between sexes (Figure 2C).
+Corynebacterium (Figure 2B) has a higher relative abundance in males than females in both high and low sheet washing frequency in the Actinobacteriota phylum. additionally, females have a higher relative abundance of Lactobacillus than males at low sheet washing frequency, which then becomes more similar as the frequency increases, supporting the previously mentioned trend of high sheet washing frequency correlating to less variation between sexes (Figure 2C).
 These findings are validated by previous research which states that females have higher concentrations of vaginal microbiota, including Eneterbacterales and Lactobacillaceae, whereas males have higher concentrations of Cutibacterium and Corynebacterium (40).